Can responsible investment induce sustainable behavior?

 INVESTINGIMPACT is an empirical microeconomic study of the effects of responsible investment on investee firms’ environmental, social, and governance behavior and outcomes.
 We focus on the sustainability and ethically -motivated divestitures of the world’s largest sovereign wealth fund: Norway’s $1.4 trillion Government Pension Fund.

-This site is still under construction – more updates to come!
+This site is still under construction – stay tuned for updates!

 About